 General BiologyBiology (SBI100) – General BiologyCredit hours: 3

 Human Life SciencesBiochemistry (SBC100)Credit hours: 3Course fee: $750Biochemistry (SBC100) is a 3-credit, 14-week introductory biochemistry course designed to introduce students to the fundamental concepts of biochemistry as it pertains to the human body.
 The focus of this course is on the structure and metabolism of macromolecules such as carbohydrates, lipids, proteins and nucleic acids.
 Essential biochemistry concepts including glycolysis, protein synthesis, enzymes, the citric acid cycle, the electron transport chain and ATP synthesis are thoroughly investigated.
-The application of biochemistry to naturopathic principles is integrated throughout the course; providing students with a unique opportunity to learn biochemistry within the context of naturopathic medicine.PrerequisitesNo prerequisites are required.Physiology (SPH100)Credit hours: 3
+The application of biochemistry to naturopathic principles is integrated throughout the course; providing students with a unique opportunity to learn biochemistry within the context of naturopathic medicine.PrerequisitesNo prerequisites are required.TextbookA digital copy of the textbook is included with the purchase of the course.Physiology (SPH100)Credit hours: 3

 PsychologyPsychology (SPS100)Credit hours: 3